vtta2008/PLM/README.md

 **LIBRARY SUPPORT**

-After years of research and accumulation, I am sharing my library with you, which is good for texturing and/or reference.
+I spent many years to build this library for texturing and referencing.
+The library is now freely availalbe to everyone.

-You will need this for V-ray material preset in maya (VMM for maya).
+For V-ray Materials in Maya, you will need this plugin:

     VMM for maya: https://www.mediafire.com/#gu9s1tbb2u4g9
-    After downloading, please remember config the path to it when you open inside Maya.
+    After downloading it, remember to configure the path once it is opened in Maya.
-    It is really sadly that the author has stop developing this app.
+    Unfortunately, the original author has stopped developing the plugin.

-Otherwise, here is something you may (or may not) like it.
+You may also find the following libraries useful:

 Alpha library: